 I stumbled upon this question on Quora the other day: “What is the best indicator of a person who will become successful one day?”
+What are the success predictors that we should adopt to succeed in life?

 The person is trying to reverse-engineer success.
 If you know what predicts success, you can simply adopt those indicators.
 But there’s one problem.
 What is success?
 People get fussed up about this all the time.